OppoTrain/.github/profile/README.md

-## Hi there welcome to the Opportrain chatbot 👋
+## Hi there welcome to the Opportrain bot 👋